-No matter how much of your sales come from e-commerce, it's important to provide a seamless, fast web experience for your customers.
-A 2015 report from website performance solutions provider Radware found that slow websites mean fewer sales — 57 percent of consumers will abandon a site that fails to load after 3 seconds.
-Small e-commerce companies can't afford to lose this kind of business during such a busy season, so be sure to address any lags or missing features on your website and identify potential sales trends for the season.
+Small ecommerce companies can't afford to lose this kind of business during such a busy season, so address any lags or missing features on your website and identify potential sales trends for the season.

 Holiday season shipping

-In an age of Amazon Prime and same-day delivery, consumer expectations for e-commerce shipping are higher than ever.
-The SteelHouse report found that more than one-third of retailers now list Dec.
-22, 23 or 24 as their holiday delivery cutoff.
+In an age of Amazon Prime and same-day delivery, consumer expectations for ecommerce shipping are higher than ever.

-All e-commerce retailers need to think about realistic shipping times and cutoffs throughout the season to make sure customers get their deliveries before the holidays.
-Retailers with brick-and-mortar locations also may want to consider adding an in-store-pickup option, said Kevon Hills, vice president of research at e-commerce metrics company StellaService.
+All ecommerce retailers should think about realistic shipping times and cutoffs throughout the season to make sure customers get their deliveries before the holidays.
+Retailers with brick-and-mortar locations may want to consider adding an in-store-pickup option, said Kevon Hills, senior vice president, operations and insights, at ecommerce metrics company StellaService.

 "Since later cutoff dates put additional pressure on retailers to deliver on promises in a short amount of time, we also expect to see increased numbers of retailers offering customers the option to buy online and pick up in-store," Hills said.
 "Retailers with the processes in place to support these initiatives are well positioned to capture last-minute revenue without the risk of not delivering products in time."